AugustaDevs/mapping-project/devDocs/ARCHITECTURE.md

 ## Simplicity

-Part of the goal for this project is to make it something that newer developers can contribute to.
-As such we are intentionally keeping the tooling for the project as simple as possible.
+One of the major goals of this project is to make it something that newer developers can quickly onboard to and begin making substantive contributions to.
+As such we are favoring simplicity over advanced functionality.

-As time progresses we expect to implement various tooling (e.g. TypeScript, Vite) but this can occur step-by-step and hopefully be coupled with blog posts that walk newer developers through the thought and actual change process.

-When a new developer onboards in a year, ideally, they should be able to go back and see the code from it's beginning and follow along with how it evolved.
-This is helpful when a developer is building a mental model.
+In practice this looks like:

+1. Not Using a Bundler

+Vite is pretty sweet but it also means we have a transpilation step.

+2. Not Using TypeScript

+We need a bundler to use TypeScript, so we are using Vanilla JS at this point.

+In addition, TypeScript is powerful but can also be confusing for newer devs.

+This doesn't mean we will never use this functionality - over time we will likely adopt both Vite and TypeScript.
+But here's the key.
+As we add these more advanced functionality we should write blog posts explaining what we are doing and why.
+This way new developers onboarding to the project can:

+1. Look at the evolution of the code over time.
+Becoming familiar with the basic concepts underlying the application before needing to tackle advanced concepts.
+2. Read about the evolving complexity of the project and understand each layer of complexity individually.

 ## Decoupled Frontend and Backend